 Related Post > Why You Need to Set Goals for Your Business (and how)

 Now we’re getting closer to putting your plan into action by focusing on just the next 30 days.

 For this, take a look at your Quarterly Goals and break them down further.
 If you want to get 5 new clients, maybe you can aim to have pitched your services to 10 companies by the end of the month.
 Or perhaps you could plan to create a Facebook advert to get the word about your services out there.
 Or even create a killer automated onboarding system for when you take those clients on.

 Make sure the goals are realistic but also optimistic.
-We believe in you, even if you don’t just yet!
+I believe in you, even if you don’t just yet!